I announced at the end of the last post that this Q&A is officially retired but I’m still getting questions so I guess that part was missed by some.

 So… maybe you’re beautiful in real life but it’s difficult to get a great photo of you.
 Maybe your husband is the photogenic one.
 Maybe photos of you are awesome and you just tear them apart because you have a different idea of what you look like in your head and the image in front of you is different than that.
 Or maybe you are too critical of yourself.
 I can’t really tell without photographing you two myself.

-Anonymous asked: just read your answer about beating the crap out of uncle bob. it was both inspirational and true, you just have to be better. but the question was about starting out. you suggest having rates that match or are higher than the top photographers in the area, but how do you do that from scratch? how do yo prove you can do the job for at top rates if you've never done the job? don't you have to start out being uncle bob? isn't uncle bob kind of the guy you're speaking to with this blog?
+Anonymous said: just read your answer about beating the crap out of uncle bob. it was both inspirational and true, you just have to be better. but the question was about starting out. you suggest having rates that match or are higher than the top photographers in the area, but how do you do that from scratch? how do yo prove you can do the job for at top rates if you've never done the job? don't you have to start out being uncle bob? isn't uncle bob kind of the guy you're speaking to with this blog?

 My statement was if “I” was starting in that today.
 Speaking specifically of myself.
 I’m sorry to have miscommunicated.
 I’m not saying I’m hot shit and can do whatever in photography but I have a good bit of experience under my belt and if I was starting head shots today I’d go straight for the top of the game in my town.
 I wouldn’t mess around with $25 Craig’s List jobs.